What is Corporate Giving?

 Matching Gifts

-A matching gift program is a top corporate giving initiative wherein a company will match donations made by their employees to a nonprofit organization.
-Many companies will match at a 1:1 ratio, though some match at a 2:1 or even 3:1 ratio!
+A matching gift program is a corporate giving initiative in which a company matches donations made by its employees to nonprofit organizations.
+Many companies match donations at a 1:1 (or dollar-for-dollar) ratio, though some match at a 2:1 or even 3:1 ratio!
+That means the company will donate double or triple the original amount.

 Here’s how the matching gift process works: